git/git.github.io/rev_news/drafts/edition-108.md

 + [Git Trailers](https://alchemists.io/articles/git_trailers) by Brooke Kuhlmann.
 Learn how to leverage commit metadata for powerful automations and more human readable commit messages.
++ [More Expressive Commits with Gitmoji ☺️](https://www.git-tower.com/blog/gitmoji/) by Bruno Brito on Tower’s blog.

 <!---
 __Easy watching__